I-Dont-Remember/buildingonslack/content/en/docs/slack/workflow-builder-ultimate-guide.md

 ![](/images/workflows-built-in-actions.png)

-### Workflow Builder execution analytics
+### Workflow Builder execution analytics & errors

 Slack does provide some limited analytics information to help you track & debug how your workflows are running.

 ![](/images/workflow-analytics.png)